Thal Desert: Temperature

 In the winter, temperatures vary between 3o C and 8o C and are accompanied by cold, dry winds from the north.
 In January, temperatures can reach near freezing point.

 Precipitation

-The Thal Desert's rainfall patterns are low and erratic with mean annual values ranging between 150-350mm.
-The majority of precipitation occurs between the months of June and August however there is high variability across seasons and even years.
+The Thal Desert's rainfall patterns are low and erratic with mean annual values ranging between 150 and 350mm.
+The majority of precipitation occurs between the months of June and August; however, there is high variability across seasons and even years.
 Total annual rainfall has been seen to progressively decrease from the northern end of the desert to the south.
 It also displays cyclic fluctuations where two to three years of continued decreased rainfall is followed up by several years of higher precipitation levels.